lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 by the `Science Platform Tokens <https://nb.lsst.io/environment/tokens.html>`_ webpage.

 ..
 Important::
-    **We note that tokens should be treated like passwords:  they should not be shared with others, and -- outside the safety of the RSP environment -- the user should take special steps to keep tokens secure.
+    **Note that tokens should be treated like passwords:  they should not be shared with others, and -- outside the safety of the RSP environment -- the user should take special steps to keep tokens secure.
 This is a topic that is described further in the material below.**